whg-training/statistics-course/Genes/practicals/Genes across species/Getting_started_writing_some_code.md

 pattern: it creates a new thing (the result of the function, so it is called `result`) and returns it on the last line.
 All the function has to do is build `result` - simple!

 The other thing to see is that this function is already reasonably testable.
+Look, let's test it with some fake data:

+    ##gff-version 3
+    #description: test data
+    chr1   me    gene    1    1000    .    +    .
+ID=gene1;other_data=stuff
+    chr1   me    exon    10    900    .    +    .
+ID=gene1.1;Parent=gene1

-Look, here is a test:
+Here is a test:

 ```
 import io, math